David Rothman (statistician): Education and career

 Rothman graduated from the University of Wisconsin.

 Rothman spent many years working as a private-sector aerospace statistician for companies like Lockheed Corporation, Agbabian Associates, and Rocketdyne.
 Through Rocketdyne, he was part of the enormous scientific technical talent pool utilized by NASA to achieve the Apollo program Moon landing.
 Through Agbabian Associates, he was part of the scientific technical talent pool utilized by NASA to analyze the mechanical structure used in the space shuttle reloading facility called the Vehicle Assembly Building.

 College football rankings

 According to Rothman, he first began ranking college football teams in 1963 using a precursory computer ranking formula.
 In the spring of 1970 or 1971 he developed the current ranking method used for FACT.

 Rothman and his college football computer ranking system were discussed in a February 1968 issue of Time magazine.

 In 1991 Sports Illustrated covered the bottom 10 teams on his list.
 At the time, the 0–6 Dr. Martin Luther College Lancers were ranked last out of 677 college football teams.

-Rothman appeared on television once, and presented once as a keynote speaker of a statistical conference in New York City.

 Rothman would eventually conduct his college football rankings as the executive director of the Foundation for the Analysis of Competitions and Tournaments (FACT), an organization he founded.